EeroHeikkinen/earthpoints-poc/doc/api.md

 For UAT environment you can test with: https://uat.epoints.hakanonal.com/api

-# Quickstart example for creating point events
+# Example for creating point events

 The Earth Points API uses the OAuth2 client credentials flow.